Do Go On - 483 - The Kidnapping of Alfred The Gorilla

 Yeah.

-Your favorite bridge, what's it called?
+Your favourite bridge, what's it called?

 What's it called?

-Obviously you know the name.
+Obviously, you know the name.

-It's one of my favorites.
+It's one of my favourites.

 Where's it sit in the top five?